 Under the new law, any divorce judgment entered after January 1, 2019, in which alimony is payable, shall no longer be tax deductible to the payor and shall no longer be taxable to the payee.
 That means your divorce must be started and finished before the end of 2018.
 If you are not divorced by the end of 2018, you will not be able to save money on taxes through the payment of alimony.
 If your divorce was finalized prior to the end of 2018, you can continue to claim the tax benefits of alimony.

 However, there is another issue with the new law that is extremely important to know.
-If you have an alimony obligation that is modified after December 31, 2018, whether by court Order or through consent, your alimony obligation will no longer be tax deductible by the payor and taxable to the payee.
+If you have an alimony obligation that is modified after December 31, 2018, whether by court Order or through consent, your alimony obligation may no longer be tax deductible by the payor and taxable to the payee.
 This is a serious change to the way we handle alimony modifications.